sirwart/ripsecrets/README.md

 $ ripsecrets file1 file2 dir1
 ```

 This is most commonly used to search files that are about to be committed to source control for accidentally included secrets.

+### Installing ripsecrets as a pre-commit hook

-You can install `ripsecrets` as a pre-commit hook automatically in your current git repository using the following command:
+You can install `ripsecrets` as a pre-commit hook _automatically_ in your current git repository using the following command:

 ```
 $ ripsecrets --install-pre-commit
 ```

-If you would like to install `ripsecrets` manually you can add the following command to your `pre-commit` script:
+If you would like to install `ripsecrets` _manually_, you can add the following command to your `pre-commit` script:

 ```
 $ ripsecrets --strict-ignore `git diff --cached --name-only --diff-filter=ACM`